zwolner/hash-iteration-cb-gh-000/README.md

  => {:key1=>"value1", :key2=>"value2"}
 ```

-Inside the iteration, we have access to and can `puts` out the key and value of a single pair.
-Then, the return value is the original hash. **Remember that `#each` returns the original collection on which you are calling the method.**
+Inside the iteration we have access to and can `puts` out the key and value of a single pair.
+The return value, however, is always the original hash. **Remember that `#each` returns the original collection on which you are calling the method.**

 Let's try it out together: